New to SAGE in 2019.

 Organise titles and subtitles using a clear hierarchy; please do not use more than three levels of headlines.
 Refer only to sections, not to specific pages.

 Please do not use footnotes!
 Use British English spelling and style conventions consistently throughout the text, and please be sure to write clearly and use correct punctuation; non-native authors are strongly encouraged to have their contributions proofread.
-Use double quotation marks inside the end punctuation (British).
+Use double quotation marks outside the end punctuation and single quotation marks for quoted text within a quotation.
+Commas and full stops always precede closing quotation marks.

 Shorter quotations should be within the text.
-In case you quote longer text passages, please separate the quotations from the text by indenting them.
+In case you quote longer text passages (>40 words), please separate the quotations from the text by indenting them.

 English translations of relevant Chinese phrases or terms in the text should be followed by the Chinese characters and pinyin in brackets.
 For example: “[…] and by presenting itself as the party of stability (稳定 , wending) […]”.
 If pinyin is used within the text, please use italics and add the Chinese characters in brackets.
 Please always provide a translation or short definition of Chinese terms and concepts when first mentioned.